pluget/repository/README.md

 Although this order can be ignored if the data is more accurate/in higher quality in a certain place.

+## Backwards compatibility

+During the development process, folders can change names without any backward compatibility.
+On full release (version 1.0; and in the future 2.0, 3.0) every plugin in that release will preserve backwards compatibility.
+That means that on name change, the original name will be a symlink to the new name.
+This applies to version folders as well as to the name folders.
+On new major release (2.0, 3.0, etc.) symlinks will be removed.

 ## Database structure

 - `f` (first letter)